The-Back-Room/YT-Music-Menu-Player/README.md

 - Linux
 - macOS

+## Requirements
+- NodeJS
+- Yarn

 ## Installation

+1. Download and install the latest LTS version of [NodeJS][NODEJS]
+2. Once NodeJS is finished installing, open Command Prompt or Terminal and run `npm install -g yarn`
-- Download this repo by clicking [here][DOWNLOAD].
+3. Download this repo by clicking [here][DOWNLOAD].
-- Open the folder in your command line or Terminal.
+4. Open the folder in Command Prompt or Terminal.
-- Run `yarn install`.
+5. Run `yarn install`.
-- Then run `yarn package`.
+6. Then run `yarn package`.
-- Check the `out` folder for the packaged application to run.
+7. Check the `out` folder for the packaged application to run.

 ---